-Cooper Ranch had once been 10,000 acres strong.
-But, according to Travis, drought, various financial mistakes through the generations, and his father’s untimely death from heart failure three years prior had dwindled the acreage.
+By Travis’ description, Cooper Ranch had once been 10,000 acres strong.
+But due to drought, various financial mistakes through the generations, and his father’s untimely death from heart failure three years prior, the family acreage had dwindled.
 Most of the land had either been sold to neighboring ranches over the years or auctioned off by the bank to pay for outstanding debts.
-Now, the ranch encompassed 2,000 acres along a stretch of county road in the foothills of the Sawatch Mountain Range, spreading across rolling terrain scattered with scrub oak, Ponderosa pine and wide-open, short-grass pastures prime for raising cattle.
+Now, the ranch encompassed a meager 2,000 acres along a stretch of county road in the foothills of the Sawatch Mountain Range, spreading across rolling terrain scattered with scrub oak, Ponderosa pine and wide-open, short-grass pastures decent for raising cattle.

 Nearing the property from the main road, Ben caught sight of the ranch’s namesake carved onto a large lodgepole pine post that straddled the entrance.
 Passing beneath it, he strained his neck to watch it go by, impressed by its stateliness, feeling as though they were entering into some long-forgotten tale of the wild, wild West – which, perhaps, they were.
 Rumbling across a large cattle grate, the Dodge headed down a long muddy driveway leading to an old two-story clapboard ranch house.